Our vision is to improve lives through a deeper understanding of the gut microbiome

 The research that Microba is based upon was developed by Professor Gene Tyson and Professor Phillip Hugenholtz over the past 20 years and has been made possible from the advancement in computing power over the past decade.

 They wanted to make research-quality microbiome analysis available more broadly so everyone could have the opportunity to gain deep insight into their gut microbiome and improve their health and wellbeing.

-Both founders are still actively involved, helping guide the direction of the company and ensure operations meet the highest standards of evidence-based science.
+Both founders are actively involved, helping guide the direction of the company and ensure operations meet the highest standards of evidence-based science.

 Our laboratories in Brisbane have the latest metagenomic testing equipment, comprehensive quality assurance protocols and a skilled team of scientists ensuring each test is accurate.

 Be part of the health revolution.

 Professor Phil Hugenholtz is Microba’s co-founder, a fellow of the Australian Academy of Science and a world-leading expert in microbiome analysis.

 Throughout his career as a microbiologist, he has published over one hundred papers in high-impact journals in the field of microbiology and genomics.
 He has been involved in pioneering many of the methods used in microbiome analysis, including whole genome metagenomic DNA sequencing, and discovered and characterised a number of previously unknown bacterial species.
 In his role at Microba, he continues to drive the discovery of new insights into the human gut microbiome.